KAXT-CD: Changes

 Cox Media Group unsuccessfully applied for a license to use the same frequency for a KTVU digital translator.)
 KAXT's digital transmissions used the call sign KAXT-LD, later KAXT-CD.
 The station was the first digital television station to broadcast 12 video streams on a standard 6 MHz 19.39 Mbit/s ATSC stream.
 Using statistical multiplexing technology in the encoders and multiplexer, the system provides variable bit rate compression needed to provide full quality standard definition video across all of the channels with enough bandwidth for radio (audio only) services.

 Broadcast Engineering nominated KAXT as Station of the Year for 2009, the first low power television station to receive such a distinction.

+In 2016, San Jose Councilman Ash Kalra filed a Federal Communications Commission complaint against the station, alleging that various Vietnamese-language subchannels had run a large volume of advertisements for opponent Madison Nguyen in the 27th State Assembly District election without disclosing it in the station's public files, as required by the FCC.

 Since 2017

 The DTV virtual channels between KAXT-LD's channel 22 (RF 42, formerly 22) and KRCB's channel 22 (RF 23) in Cotati had significant overlap that caused a PSIP conflict, allowing KAXT-CD to move to a new virtual channel, Channel 1.
 KAXT had been operating with a PSIP of Channel 1, at one point with 12 different video program streams and one audio-only channel for a total of 13 virtual channels for a few years until the late 2010s.

 Weigel Broadcasting agreed to acquire KAXT-CD and KTLN-TV, along with KVOS-TV and KFFV in Seattle, from OTA Broadcasting in a $23.2 million deal on October 18, 2017.
 The sale was completed on April 15, 2019.
 By 2018, most of KAXT's Vietnamese-language subchannels had moved to KSCZ-LD.